Please find below the most frequently asked questions asked of the Housing and Residence Life by perspective students.

 There are computer labs and laundry rooms located in each residence hall.

-All the beds in the traditional female residence halls are (76" inches long) suitable for twin beds.
-You will need extra-long (80") twin bed sheets for Brown/Wilson/Gleason.
+All beds on campus are extra-long (80") twin bed sheets except for Rams Commons.
 Rams Commons uses full size beds.

 At Winston-Salem State University, campus residence halls are locked 24 hours a day.
 To gain access, students must use their RAMCard to open an outside door.
 Currently, our halls use keys from student rooms, but over the next few years, we will be moving towards using the RAMCard for access to individual rooms as well.
 Guests should contact their resident host.
 Hosts should let guests in and escort them to the resident's room.
 Students are only able to access the residence hall assigned to them for living.